-If a "liquid potential" jumper and a potential equalization electrode are both or neither connected, it will cause incorrect sensor readings.
+If a "liquid potential" jumper and a potential equalization electrode are both connected, or neither is connected, incorrect sensor readings are likely.

 Always leave the jumper connected if not using potential equalization, or remove the jumper when connecting potential equalization.